Ailrk-sArchives/old-home/papers/papers.md

 ##### Authors
 Van Roy
 ##### Abstract
 Bascially a shorter version of CTM.
 Very brief overview of different programming paradigms and how they fit into different languages.
+Topic is about fp, oop, concurrent computation model, functional reactive programming, descrete continous programming, named state, and so on.
+The author thinks an ideal language should support multi paradigm, but some concepts from different paradigms are fundamentally mutually exclusive.
+For example, purity and named state.

 ---